 Freeholders and managers often prove keen to hang on to controlling the management of the block for one reason or another.
 Since this is a “no fault” claim, they will often try to do so by arguing purely legal or technical points in an effort to delay or otherwise stop the claim succeeding.
 That’s why it’s really important to instruct a specialist solicitor with plenty of experience of RTM claims, who can prepare the relevant notices on your behalf to make sure that your application complies with law and procedure, and to limit the risk of any objection succeeding.

 Unfortunately, not many solicitors deal with the right to manage on a regular basis.
 And because, as you can see from this web page, it can be quite a complex area of law, that can be a real problem.
 Rest assured our team have the specialist experience you need.
-We deal with around 500 lease extension, freehold purchase and right to manage applications every year.
+We deal with around 500 lease extension, freehold purchase and RTM applications every year, and have assisted around 10,000 people extend their lease, buy their freehold or exercise their right to manage.

 We are also members of ALEP, the only organisation for solicitors and surveyors specialising in this area.